Core View Components

 top | section

-The tabbed graph UI includes the following elements:
+The traffic graph UI includes the following elements:

-• Tab indicator: A blue bar displayed at the top of the graph indicates the current tab.
+• Tab indicator: A blue bar displayed at the top of the graph indicates the currently displayed tab.

-• Traffic information: The following information is show above the graph for each of the data sets (Total, Inbound, Outbound, etc.) that has a tab in the graph:
+• Traffic information: The following information is shown above the graph for each of the data sets (Total, Inbound, Outbound, etc.) that has a tab in the graph:

 - Color indicator: Shows the color used to represent the traffic data in the graph (e.g. cyan for Total, orange for Inbound, green for Outbound), thereby serving as a legend.